Splintaz/OC2/README.md

 5. You should now be able to execute remote commands on the victim

 # Extra
+You can also use Python instead of Word.

-1. Open WordPac/extra/extra.txt
+1. Open WordPac/extra/requests.py
-2. Paste the views.route inside WordPac/post/views.py
-3. Create a new file for the request
-4. Run the main.py file to host your webserver
+2. Run the main.py file to host your webserver
-5. Execute the request script
+3. Execute the request script

 ![request](images/request.png)

-6. You should now recieve a "Hello" string from the victim, and the victim will recieve a "Alive" string
+4. You should now recieve a "Hello" string from the victim, and the victim will recieve a "Alive" string